-For a holiday traveler in the Bavarian Alps, disappointment quickly turned to delight, thanks to a slight attitude adjustment.
+In the Bavarian Alps, a traveler's disappointment turns to delight, thanks to a change in attitude.

 You need a pass to go inside the castle,” the ticket-taker told me in German at the entrance to Neuschwanstein in the Bavarian Alps.
 “They’re sold at the base of the mountain.”
 I checked my wristwatch: almost 4:00 p.m.
 I’d never get down there and back by the last tour of the day.

 I’d done everything wrong on this trip.
 The night I landed in Europe, I took the wrong train and nearly wound up in Holland.
 Now I was shut out of the castle, my whole reason for taking a shuttle up the mountain in the first place.

 I turned my collar up against the cold and moped around the grounds.
 When twilight deepened into early evening I headed to the shuttle stop—just in time to see it pulling away.

 “Wait!”
 I yelled.
 Another mistake.
 I trudged down the mountain road, my toes numb, and threw my head back in disgust.
 The sky was filled with stars.
 Snow-tipped Black Forest pines flanked me on both sides.
 Light, fluffy snowflakes fell like angel feathers.
 I was walking through a Christmas card come to life!

 Guess my sightseeing mix-up wasn’t a mistake after all—just an unexpected blessing.

 Download your FREE ebook, Rediscover the Power of Positive Thinking, with Norman Vincent Peale